Instructions per second: Types of instruction

+The Gibson Mix (1959)

-Before standard benchmarks were available, average speed rating of computers was based on calculations for a mix of instructions with the results given in kilo Instructions Per Second (kIPS).
-The most famous was the Gibson Mix, produced by Jack Clark Gibson of IBM for scientific applications in 1959.
+Before standard benchmarks were available, average speed rating of computers was based on calculations for a mix of instructions with the results given in kilo instructions per second (kIPS).
+Among the first attempts at defining a specific collections of instructions to time was the Gibson Mix, produced by Jack Clark Gibson of IBM for scientific applications in 1959.